National Senior Cross-Country Preview

 The Senior Men’s competition will see the 2023 reigning champion Cormac Dalton (Mullingar) eager to defend his title.
 Dalton finished 8th in the 2023 edition of the European Cross Country but received a set-back early in 2024 though injury.
 Despite that setback he did manage to compete in the European 10,000m in Rome in June.
 A stint of altitude training in France in September, has provided a good backbone to his cross-country season.
 While last year’s number two and three Kevin Mulcaire (Ennis) and Hugh Armstrong (Ballina) are not down to race, this does not mean Dalton will have it all his own way.
 Clonliffe’s Efrem Gidey finished 6th in the World Athletics Cross at Cardiff recently, showing some good form and beating reputable athletes in the process.
 With faster 5km and 10km times than Dalton, overall and in particular this year, he looks poised to make his mark on that leading position.
 Back in 2019 the Clonliffe Harriers athlete finished 3rd in the u20 European Cross-Country in Portugal.
 Then two years ago he was 5th u23 in Italy.
 He certainly has the pedigree behind him.

 Then of course there is Sean Tobin.
 Tobin finished second in the Autumn Open to Keelin Kilrehill.
 A tough competitor, the Clonmel man is not one to discount on any occasion.
 Tobin has competed in five European Cross-Country races, his last one being five years ago.
 Kilrehill is another athlete who has been well up at nationals in recent years.
 Though it is hard to see the Sligo man or the Clonmel man, challenge for the title.
 Pierre Murchan (DCH) had a nice win at the Intervarsity Cross Country last month and he will be hoping to snag a spot on the Irish team.
 The race will be without National Marathon Champion Hiko Tonosa (DSD), Emmet Jennings (DSD) and Kilkenny City Harriers Peter Lynch, who will not be coming home from the US for the race.
-Also absent from the entry list is Darragh McIlhenny (Bandon) and Shay McEvoy (Kilkenny City Harriers).
-Thomas McStay (Galway City Harriers) finished 3rd in the Autumn Open and subsequently finished 4th in the IUAA Cross-Country.
-McStay will be another of those athletes who will want a look in on the top six.
+Also absent from the entry list is Darragh McIlhenny (Bantry) and Shay McEvoy (Kilkenny City Harriers).
+Finlay Daly and Thomas McStay (Galway City Harriers) finished 3rd in the Autumn Open and 4th in the IUAA Cross-Country respectivly.
+Both should make the top ten but will have to work hard to produce further placings.

 Kilkenny City Harriers pulled off a phenomenal win in 2023 on home county soil in Gowran.
 While they do have some fantastic talent coming through from the u20s, the club’s sole representative this year is u23 athlete Cathal O’Rielly.
 2023 runners up North Belfast Harriers may have an opportunity to take that much coveted gold as all their 2023 silver medal winning team are down to run.
 Clonliffe strengthened by Gidey may just have that edge over Mullingar.
 Their fourth runners could decide the ranking positions.